jayharris/dotfiles-windows/README.md

 ﻿# Jay Harris's dotfiles for Windows

-A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.
+A collection of PowerShell files for Windows, including common application installation through `Win-Get` and `npm`, and developer-minded Windows configuration defaults.

 Are you a Mac user?
 Check out my [dotfiles](https://github.com/jayharris/dotfiles) repository.